itskinshu/Start-Minatibot/README.md

 # Telegram Bot - Fire Farm

-This is a Telegram bot for the Fire Farm game.
+This is a Telegram bot for the Fire Farm game, built with Node.js and Telegraf.

 ## Deployment